pylover/sshtuntap/README.md

 sudo adduser foo
 ```

-Then use this command create `/home/foo/.ssh/tuntap.yml`:
+Then use this command to create `/home/foo/.ssh/tuntap.yml`:

 ```bash
 sudo ssh-tuntap-server add foo